AlexxIT/go2rtc/README.md

   command: ...
 ```

-**Own TCP-tunnel**
+**Hard tech way 1.
+Own TCP-tunnel**

-If you have personal VPS, you can create TCP-tunnel and setup in the same way as "Static public IP".
+If you have personal [VPS](https://en.wikipedia.org/wiki/Virtual_private_server), you can create TCP-tunnel and setup in the same way as "Static public IP".
 But use your VPS IP-address in YAML config.

-**Using TURN-server**
+**Hard tech way 2.
+Using TURN-server**

-TODO...
+If you have personal [VPS](https://en.wikipedia.org/wiki/Virtual_private_server), you can install TURN server (e.g. [coturn](https://github.com/coturn/coturn), config [example](https://github.com/AlexxIT/WebRTC/wiki/Coturn-Example)).

 ```yaml
 webrtc: